prernayadav12/Airline_Reservation_system/README.md

 This Simple Airline Reservation system was developed as the semester project of Semester 4 CS3042 Database Systems Module.

-- You can visit the demo site from [HERE](https://b-airways.herokuapp.com/)
-- Click [HERE](https://b-airways.herokuapp.com/staff/register) to register to the system as a staff member
-- Admin security key is ``UAr1Gg4xEdPFIh2o580TOaTmmkjFDVdP``.

 ## Screenshots

 | **Home Page**                                            | **Flight Search Page**                                             |